gedomech/tf-for-cloud-infrastructure/aws/getting_started/README.md

    terraform apply
    ```

-6. Review the changes and type "yes" when prompted to confirm the deployment.
+6. Review the changes and type "yes" when prompted to confirm the deployment (or use the --auto-approve flag to avoid the confirmation).

    The Terraform script will create the specified EC2 instance in the "us-east-2" region.